-In 2013 I attended Beef 510, a program held at Ohio State that was focused on consumer demands and consumption of beef.
-In January of 2016 while a senior in high school I attended a Beef Production Class lecture at Ohio State entitled Beef Industry Overview and Outlook, presented by Professor Dr. Francis Fluharty.
-Last winter I received my Beef Quality Assurance “Comprehensive” Certification and last May I sat in on a presentation by Dr. Lyda Garcia in the Meat Science Lab at OSU on beef carcass quality to a delegation of cattlemen from Argentina.
+In 2013 I attended Beef 510, a program held at OSU focused on consumer demands and consumption of beef.
+In January of 2016 I attended a Beef Production Class lecture at OSU entitled Beef Industry Overview and Outlook, presented by Professor Fluharty.
+Two years ago I received my Beef Quality Assurance “Comprehensive” Certification and in May, 2017 I sat in on a presentation by Dr. Garcia in the OSU Meat Science Lab on beef carcass quality to a delegation of cattlemen from Argentina.
 I enjoyed visiting with them about their beef production practices and how they differ from ours.

-For years I’ve volunteered in the OCA Steak Barn at State Fair, plus each of the past three years I’ve worked as an Ohio Beef Council intern during Ohio State Fair.
+For years I’ve volunteered in the OCA Steak Barn at State Fair, plus for three years I worked as an Ohio Beef Council intern during State Fair.
 This, in addition to volunteering in a number of consumer oriented beef promotions with local cattlemen has taught me how the consumer thinks regarding the production practices used to grow food and fiber.

-During these experiences I’ve observed some of the public lack confidence in our food production system.
-I also learned the public only knows and understands what they’re taught.
+During these experiences I’ve observed that some public lack confidence in our food production system.
+I learned they only know and understand what they’re taught.
 The few of us who are directly involved in agriculture must do a better job showing consumers the way we grow food is safe, humane, and sustainable.